aktionariat/contracts/doc/multisig.md

 3. It can reflect the standard corporate signatory powers, which allows to have signers with different signatory powers.
 For example, one signer might have single-signatory power, being able to sign transactions alone, while others are required to sign along with one or more co-signers.

+To safe gas on creating new instances of the multi-signature contract, we have created a factory contract, available at [0xd05bba08a7a2209896cd5df11ffa0211bb03d418](https://etherscan.io/address/0xd05bba08a7a2209896cd5df11ffa0211bb03d418).

 The address of our own multisignature contract is [0xcc1fb945ed5652c150cf00c0e495b76bf22cc7ad](https://etherscan.io/address/0xcc1fb945ed5652c150cf00c0e495b76bf22cc7ad#code).
 If you want to use this multisignature contract for your own purpose outside the context of Aktionariat, feel free to get in touch.
 We have built a few server-side tools to support the transaction workflow that might be useful to you in such a case.